 HIPAA Release Form: What is a HIPAA Authorization Form?

-A HIPAA authorization form, also known as a HIPAA release form, is a document that individual signs for their health provider before the entity may use or disclose their protected health information (PHI).
+A HIPAA authorization form, also known as a HIPAA release form, is a document that individuals sign for their health provider before the entity may use or disclose their protected health information (PHI).
 HIPAA authorizes the sharing of PHI for the following purposes:

 • Treatment